Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Datasets and Benchmarks

 Zhang \etal proposed the MPIIGaze~\cite{Zhang_2015_CVPR} dataset.
 It is the most popular dataset for appearance-based gaze estimation methods.
-The MPIIGaze dataset contains a total of 213,659 images collected from 15 subjects.
-They are collected in daily life over several months and there is no constraint for the head pose.
-As a result, the images are of different illumination and head poses.
-The MPIIGaze dataset provides both 2D and 3D gaze annotation.
-It also provides a standard evaluation set.
-The evaluation set contains 15 subjects and 3,000 images for each subject.
-The images are consisted of 1,500 left-eye images and 1,500 right-eye images from 15 subjects.
+It contains a total of 213,659 images collected from 15 subjects.
+The images are collected in daily life over several months and there is no constraint for the head pose.
+MPIIGaze dataset provides both 2D and 3D gaze annotation.
+It also provides a standard evaluation set, which contains 15 subjects and 3,000 images for each subject.
+The 3000 images are consisted of 1,500 left-eye images and 1,500 right-eye images.
 The author further extends the original datasets in ~\cite{Zhang_2017_CVPRW,Zhang_2017_tpami}.
-The original MPIIGaze dataset only provides binocular eye images, while they supply the corresponding face images in \cite{Zhang_2017_CVPRW} and manual landmark annotations in \cite{Zhang_2017_tpami}.
+They supply the corresponding face images in \cite{Zhang_2017_CVPRW} and manual landmark annotations in \cite{Zhang_2017_tpami}.